THUNLP-MT/DEEM/README.md

 # DEEM
-This is the repo for "DEEM: Dynamic Experienced Expert Modeling for Stance Detection" (COLING 2024) [paper](https://arxiv.org/abs/2402.15264)
+This is the repo for "DEEM: Dynamic Experienced Expert Modeling for Stance Detection" (COLING 2024 Oral-presentation) [paper](https://arxiv.org/abs/2402.15264)

 ![pipeline](./images/framework-cameraready.png )